gwstaten/wordl/README.md

 Find best (f), list (l), guess (g), rate (a), restart with same settings (r), or exit (e)?
 ```

 At this point, typing `f` would result in the program finding the best guess.
 The speed of the program will depend on the input you gave.
 Typing `g` will bypass that step, and give prompt you for another guess you inputted.
 You can also type `l` to find a list of words that are still valid with the information you inputted.
 You can also type `a` to receive a rating for a word or word set in the current situation.
-Typing `w` will find the worst guess for the current scenario (it is only recommended to use the feature while in hard mode).
 This will repeat until the program has one possible solution left, at this point typing `e` will exit the code or you can type `r` to begin a new game with the current settings.
 If you encounter any issues running the code submit a [bug report](https://github.com/gwstaten/wordl/issues/new/choose).
 You can also look at [Example Output](#example-output) to see what the code running would look like.

 ## Word Lists